suuhm/wireguard-help/README.md

 ## All rights reserved 2023 (c) suuhm

+> [!IMPORTANT]
-## Let me know if you find some bugs and feature wishes and post an issue!
+> Let me know if you find some bugs and feature wishes and post an issue!